-Almost all women hired by way of the O.S.S. have been assigned to clerical paintings, and Ms. Sharrar changed into no exception.
-She started out typing intelligence reports at “Q Constructing” in O.S.S.
+Almost all women hired by the O.S.S. have been assigned to clerical paintings, and Ms. Sharrar became no exception.
+She started typing intelligence reports at “Q Constructing” in O.S.S.
 Headquarters in Foggy Bottom.
 In his foreword to “Undercover Female,” the 1947 memoir of some other O.S.S.
-Agent, Elizabeth P. McIntosh, William J. Donovan, the top of the O.S.S., referred to as the girls keeping such jobs “the invisible apron strings” of the organisation.
+Agent Elizabeth P. McIntosh, William J. Donovan, the top of the O.S.S., referred to as the girls keeping such jobs “the invisible apron strings” of the organization.

 Related Articles :

-- Athens: World’s ‘first weather station’ opens to public
+- Athens: World’s ‘first weather station’ opens to the public

-- Upcoming Ceasefire Agreement Could Actually Bring To World’s Cocaine Capital Read more:
+- Upcoming Ceasefire Agreement Could Bring To World’s Cocaine Capital Read more:

 - Unintentional invasion: Winds blow 1,500 U.S. boaters into Canada